“Wow, that is beautiful,” Wyn said appreciatively

 “We will permit you THAT much of your so called ‘compassion’.

-Yes, you may sleep.
-For as long as you can.
+Yes, you may sleep, for as long as you can.
 But sleep in this knowledge.

 You have brought the downfall of your own people for nothing.
 The ship